UrbanInstitute/tax-cuts-and-jobs-act-alternatives/TO_DO.md

-- legend population
-- ctc highlight slide
-- style explore section!
-- mouseover throughout?
-- color updates
-- header img
 - footer content
 - ...mobile
-- y axis label tooltip text
 - header, w explore button
-- links to explore section
+- jump to explore section
+- fix sticky at bottom of page
+- explore fix left align
-- mouseover on explore section
+- on resize grab filter and menu vals for explore section

+qs for jenny

+qs for emily and researchers
+- should tax rates be checkboxes or slider?